 Collaborative Conversations: Working within Communities

 Focuses on developing social work practice skills with individuals and communities in ways that are both difference-centred and collaborative in nature.
-Students will critically analyze and develop their own individual practice skills in various community contexts, within a social justice framework.
+Students critically analyze and develop their own individual practice skills in various community contexts, within a social justice framework.
 Examples of these include social service agencies and their clientele, the classroom, and grass roots organizations.
-Students will examine ways to further anti-oppressive skills that are effective, participatory and collaborative.
+Students examine ways to further anti-oppressive skills that are effective, participatory and collaborative.

 - Credit will be granted for only one of SOCW 312, SOCW 323.